Creators-of-Create/Create/README.md

     <br><br>
 </h1>

-<p>Welcome to Create, a mod offering a variety of tools and blocks for Building, Decoration and Aesthetic Automation.</p>
+<p>Welcome to Create, a mod offering a variety of tools and blocks for Building, Decoration, and Aesthetic Automation.</p>
 <p>The added elements of tech are designed to leave as many design choices to the player as possible.
 With Create, the game isn't played inside a bunch of UIs, it challenges you to setup contraptions of animated components working together in many possible arrangements.</p>
 <p>Create's visual in-game documentation called 'Ponder' will guide you though all added mechanics and gadgets.</p>
 <p>&nbsp;</p>